Data-Integrity-Group/Wip/README.md

   - apply AskMethods
 - reTest PythonInstalled
   - use GrimH pre PoeT - expanding for EdD uses too
+    - both are covered by nowSubs
+      - test Latitude - for local & -$
     - consider TheRing

 <hr>